vektorlab/pyvideo2/content/posts/django_is_obsolete_(but_so_is_everything_else).md

 Speakers: [Avi Bryant]
 Tags: [djangocon, djangocon2009]
 ThumbnailUrl: 'http://a.images.blip.tv/Robertlofthouse-DjangoIsObsoleteButSoIsEverythingElse277.png'
-Title: '"Django is obsolete (but so is everything else)"'
+Title: 'Django is obsolete (but so is everything else)'
 ---
 Django is obsolete (but so is everything else)